kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 Here are some manuals regarding how I set up the thing:
 - https://developers.google.com/maps/documentation/javascript/adding-a-google-map#maps_add_map-html adding a Google Map
 - https://developers.google.com/maps/documentation/javascript/examples/infowindow-simple infowindow; when clicking on a custom-made marker, how to show an info window
+- https://developers.google.com/maps/documentation/javascript/places#find_place_from_query Places Library; searching based on query, in my case, at least.
+You can also do much more with this.

 ### requirements.txt contents (i.e., dependencies)